Unsupervised Layer-wise Score Aggregation for Textual OOD Detection: OOD detection for text classification

 \item[(iii)] \textbf{Setting a threshold} to build the final decision function. \end{enumerate}

-\begin{remark} \textbf{Choice of the threshold.} To select $\gamma$, we follow previous work \cite{colombobeyond} by selecting an amount of training samples (\textit{i.e.}, ``outliers") the detector can wrongfully detect.
-A classical choice is to set this proportion to $80\%$. \end{remark}
+\begin{remark} \textbf{Choice of the threshold.} To select $\gamma$, we follow previous work \cite{colombobeyond, picot2023adversarial} by choosing a number of training samples (\textit{i.e.}, ``outliers") the detector can wrongfully detect.
+A classical choice is to set this proportion to $95\%$. \end{remark}